gb-archive/homebrewhub-legacy/README.md

+## DEPRECATION NOTICE

+This repository is unmaintained and the software deprecated.
+It's here just for archival and historical purposes.
+[Please check the new version here](https://github.com/gbdev/homebrewhub).
+The stack has been migrated to a Django app to provide a RESTFul API and the frontend is now in Vue.js.

+---

 # [Homebrew Hub](https://gbhh.avivace.com)

 *Homebrew Hub* is a community project aiming to collect, archive and save every "unofficial" game, homebrew, patch, hackrom for Game Boy (Color) produced by the community through years of passionate work.